Slow Cooked Beef Stroganoff

 Stovetop method

-1. Return the beef to the pan and add the tomato paste, paprika, Worcestershire sauce and beef stock.
+1. Return the beef to the pan and add the tomato paste, sweet paprika, Worcestershire sauce and beef stock.

 2. Return to a boil and then simmer on the lowest heat for 1.5 hours, lid on.
 Stir occasionally.
 If the sauce is sticking to the base of the pan, add 1/2 cup of water.